Malythist/Base-Flutter-Project/README.md

 ### Description

-This project is based on Clean Architecture concept and already contains:
+This project is based on the Clean Architecture concept and already contains:

 - All base classes and working architecture
 - Example screen with http request